skarnik000/assignment_1/README.md

 ## Notes

 Fruityvice knows their API doesn't include image URLs yet, so it's difficult to make a pretty UI, but do your best.
 Put a little extra effort into making the screens look nice.
-Consider padding and margin, colors, text sizes, alignment, etc.
+Consider padding and margin, colors, text sizes, alignment, etc.'

+## Submission

+In order to work on this assignment, you must fork the project to your own repo.
+Then, when you are ready to submit the completed assignment, submit a Pull Request back into my project.